Austin Gallery

 What we don't like

-It is single-zone, so it heats evenly rather than splitting into two independent sides — couples who want separate temperatures should look at the dual-zone Sunbeam.
-Full size fits a twin or one side of a larger bed rather than covering a whole king.
+It is single-zone, so it heats evenly rather than splitting into two independent sides; couples who want separate temperatures should look at the dual-zone Sunbeam or Sealy.
+Full size (77 by 84 inches) fits a full bed or one side of a larger bed rather than covering a whole king.

 Size